Basic Information About QR Code

 H 30%

-For example, for plants, factories and other places where the QR code can get dirty or damaged, it is better to choose the level Q (error correction 25%) or H (30%).
-In clean places and codes with a large data content, the L level (7%) can be chosen.
-In general, the most popular is the M level (15%).
+For example, for plants, factories and other places where the QR code may get dirty or damaged, it is better to choose level Q (error correction 25%) or H (30%).
+In clean places and codes with a large amount of data, level L (7%) can be chosen.
+Overall, the most popular level is M (15%).

-The unique design of the QR code gives it a huge number of advantages, including:
+The unique design of the QR code provides it with a huge number of advantages, including:

-Fast scanning in all directions: The QR code can be read at any angle within 360 degrees thanks to the position-detection pattern in three corners of each character.
-Therefore, there is no need to keep the scanner level aligned with the code.
-Also, the position-detection pattern eliminates any background interference, so the QR code is read stably and quickly.
+Fast scanning in all directions: The QR code can be read at any angle within 360 degrees thanks to the pattern of position determination at three corners of each symbol.
+Therefore, there is no need to keep the scanner at the same level as the code.
+In addition, the position determination pattern eliminates any background obstacles, so the QR code is read steadily and quickly.

-High-capacity data storage: One QR code character can contain up to 7089 digits.
-This is 200 times more than can be contained in a usual 1-D barcode.
+Large memory capacity for storing data: One QR code symbol can contain up to 7089 digits.
+This is 200 times more than can be contained in a standard 1-D barcode.

-Compactness: The data contained in a 1-D barcode will take up only 1/10 of the QR code data volume.
+Compactness: Data contained in a 1-D barcode will only occupy 1/10 of the data volume of a QR code.

-Error correction: The QR code symbol can be read and decrypted even if about 30% of the data is dirty or damaged.
-Of course, it also depends on the chosen level of error correction.
+Error correction: A QR code symbol can be read and decoded, even if about 30% of the data is dirty or damaged.
+Of course, this also depends on the chosen error correction level.

-Data types variety: QR code can process numbers, alphabetic characters, symbols, Japanese, Chinese or Korean characters and binary data.
+Diversity of data types: QR code can handle numbers, alphabet characters, symbols, Japanese, Chinese or Korean characters, and binary data.

 Distortion compensation: The QR code symbol can be read even if it is on a curved or distorted surface.

-Linkability (Structured Append): The QR code character can be split into 16 smaller characters to fit long and narrow spaces.
-Smaller characters are read as a single code, the scanning order in this case does not matter.
+Connectivity (Structured application): The QR code symbol can be divided into 16 smaller symbols to fit in long and narrow spaces.
+Smaller symbols are read as a single code, and the scanning order does not matter in this case.

-Direct Marking: If low contrast conditions do not allow reading a QR code, then it can be printed, laser etched or placed by the DPM method of application directly to the product.
+Direct marking: If conditions of low contrast do not allow to read the QR code, it can be printed, laser engraved, or applied by the DPM method directly on the product.

-It is remarkable that at first the QR code was developed to track automotive components and systems during production and delivery process.
-However, it quickly became widespread in almost all areas of use of conventional barcodes, as well as in several new ones.
+It is noteworthy that initially the QR code was developed for tracking automotive components and systems in the manufacturing and delivery processes.
+However, it quickly gained wide popularity in virtually all areas of application of standard barcodes, as well as in some new areas.

 • Manufacturing